getHashSet/flat_theme/README.md

 _by Benjamin && by Matthew_

 ## summary
-An clean looking end user theme for small businesses.
+An simple flat colored theme for small businesses.

 ## technical summary
 This application is built using javascript and themed with styled-components.
-It uses Cookies, React, Redux, and S3 buckets for handling file uploads.
+It uses Cookies, React, Redux, and AWS.

 ## index